 Unintentional Pediatric Exposure

 Buprenorphine can cause severe, possibly fatal, respiratory depression in children who are accidentally exposed to it.
-Store buprenorphine-containing medications safely out of the sight and reach of children and destroy any unused medication appropriately. [see Disposal of Unused SUBUTEX Sublingual Tablet]
+Store buprenorphine-containing medications safely out of the sight and reach of children and destroy any unused medication appropriately [see PATIENT INFORMATION].

 Hepatitis, Hepatic Events